ben-sand/ben-sand.github.io/_research/research.md

 - [Estimating Labour Supply Responses using Provincial Tax Reforms](http://dept.econ.yorku.ca/~bmsand/ProvincialTaxReforms-Sand.pdf), 2005.

 ## Publications

+- [In Search of Labor Demand](https://www.aeaweb.org/articles?id=10.1257/aer.20141374&&from=f). *American Economic Review,* September 2018. (with Paul Beaudry and David A. Green)

 - [The Great Reversal in the Demand for Skill and Cognitive Tasks](http://www.journals.uchicago.edu/doi/10.1086/682347). *Journal of Labor Economics*, 2016.  (with Paul Beaudry and David A. Green)